snarkhunter/oofcanvas/README.md

 * CanvasShape
   * subclass of CanvasTransformable
   * filled? fillColor, fillAlpha, (fillGradient?)
-  * outline? lineColor, lineAlpha, lineWidth
+  * outline? lineColor, lineAlpha, lineWidth, lineJoin
   * specified by some set of positions and sizes

 * CanvasPolygon
   * subclass of CanvasShape
   * sequence of points

+* CanvasRectangle
+  * subclass of CanvasPolygon

 * CanvasEllipse
   * subclass of CanvasShape